sishtiaq/compose-z3-tutorial/README.md

 ### Rock n'roll

 Here, we're starting fsharpi on OS X. The -I flag is assuming the Z3 dlls are in ../platform/osx-mono.
-Where-every your dlls are (~/my-z3-bin), make sure both the native z3 dll and it's .NET wrapper are in the same directory.
+Where-ever your dlls are (~/my-z3-bin), make sure both the native z3 dll and it's .NET wrapper are in the same directory.

 ```
 $ fsharpi -I:../platform/osx-mono -r:Microsoft.Z3